AVSystem/developer-zone/docs/quickstart.md

 ## Run Anjay LwM2M Client Demo

-Anjay LwM2M SDK is a set of tools that enables device vendors and IoT developers to easily implement a LwM2M client on their hardware or develop a customized LwM2M client for testing purposes.
+Anjay LwM2M SDK is a set of tools that enables device vendors and IoT developers to easily implement a LwM2M client on their hardware.
 It is available both in an advanced commercial version as well as in the open-source model you can find on <a href="https://github.com/AVSystem/Anjay" target="_blank">GitHub</a>.

-Find below the guide to run the Anjay client on your **Linux**, **Mac** or **Windows** machine and simulate a LwM2M device.
+Start by running the Anjay client on your **Linux**, **Mac** or **Windows** machine and simulate LwM2M telemetry data.

 !!! note
     If preferred, you can directly jump to the Getting Started guides of the popular hardware platforms: